Tax on your dividends

-Margin call is the term when account value (ie total deposits plus or minus any profits/losses) falls below margin requirements.
+Margin call is the term used to describe a situation when the value of an account ( total deposits plus or minus any profits/losses) falls below margin requirements.

-Margin call is initiated once the Margin Utilization reaches 100%.
-In this situation client will be prevented from opening additional new exposure but will be able to keep the existing positions as long as the margin utilization is below 100%.
+Margin call is initiated once Margin Utilization reaches 100%.
+In this situation the client will be prevented from opening new positions but will be able to keep the existing positions as long as margin utilization is below 100%.

 Should the margin utilization exceed 100%, the client will be in breach of margin requirements and EXANTE will have rights to decrease or fully liquidate client’s open positions at any moment.
 It is a client’s responsibility to keep enough funds to fully cover margin requirements of open positions.

-Margin Utilization is the percentage of margin collateral that client is utilizing for margin products trading.
+Margin Utilization is the percentage of margin collateral that client utilizes for margin products trading.
 If the margin utilization exceeds 100% there is a risk that margin positions will be stopped out (ie reduced or liquidated).

 Margin Utilization is calculated as = (100 * Used for margin) / (Account value + Other collateral – Not available as margin collateral).